 Sitting in the bar of a Berlin microbrewery while they were having a staff party round me and staying far longer than I intended because of their bangin' glam rock mixtape.
 Then having to explain to one of their staff why Gary Glitter doesn't get played in Britain any more after a particularly raucous singalong to Rock 'n' Roll Part 1.

-― Bimlo Horsewagon became Wheelbarrow Horseflesh (aldo), Thursday, 4 January 2018 11:36 (eight months ago) Permalink
+― Bimlo Horsewagon became Wheelbarrow Horseflesh (aldo), Thursday, 4 January 2018 11:36 (eleven months ago) Permalink

 Seeing Slayer finish their Primavera set with Raining Blood and Angel of Death and moshing like fuck.
 Also hearing lots of Spanish lads shouting 'Slyyyer!!'